Huertas97/GenAI-FashionMNIST/README.md

 The Diffusion model generates synthetic images of clothes from the FashionMNIST dataset, conditioned by the class of the image.
 The tracked results of the training experiments can be found on the following W&B [project](https://wandb.ai/huertas_97/GenAI-FashionMNIST).

+## Model and Demo

+The model can be found in HuggingFace's model hub [here](https://huggingface.co/Huertas97/conditioned-unet-fashion-mnist-non-ema).

+In the `notebooks` folder you can find the `gradio_demo.py` code for running a demo of the model.
+Here a screenshot of the demo:

+## Results
 Here are some generated images:

 ![image](https://github.com/user-attachments/assets/e3d390c6-2a9c-486d-9fb6-c3a7cd4fc841)